 Types of Crystallizers

 The different types of crystallizer for different processing requirements are:

-- Forced Circulation Crystallizer: The vapor recompression principle (thermal or mechanical) is often used in forced circulation crystallizers, which may be single or multiple effects.
-They usually run in the range of low vacuum to atmospheric pressure.
-In general, these units are used when crystal size isn’t critical or when the crystal expands at a reasonable pace.
-Depending on the application, almost every building material may be used for the fabrication of these crystallizers.
+- Applying the vapor recompression principle, forced circulation crystallizers, whether thermal or mechanical, find extensive use in both single and multiple-effect configurations.
+Operating within the low vacuum to atmospheric pressure range, these units are favored when crystal size is not a critical factor or when crystal growth proceeds at a reasonable rate.
+So depending on the application, almost every building material may be used for the fabrication of these crystallizers.

-- Oslo Type Growth Crystallizer (classified-suspension crystallizer): The oldest design for producing huge, coarse crystals is the Oslo style crystallizer, also known as classified-suspension crystallizer.
+- The Oslo style crystallizer, also known as a classified-suspension Best Crystallizer, represents the oldest design for producing large, coarse crystals.
 The architecture relies on desupersaturating the mother liquor by contacting the larger crystals in the crystallization chamber and holding the majority of the crystals in suspension without the use of a stirring system, allowing for the processing of large crystals with a narrow size distribution.

 - The solubility of a compound in certain solutions increases as the temperature rises.
 The mixture becomes supersaturated as saturated solutions cool, and crystallization begins.
 So the main benefits of cooling crystallization are high crystal size uniformity and energy consumption.
 The elimination of heat supply for evaporation results in significant energy savings.
 So in flash cooling, a segment of the liquid undergoes evaporation, efficiently eliminating latent heat and expediting the cooling process.